Improving Offline RL by Blending Heuristics: Related Work

 \textbf{RL by blending multi-step returns $\,$} The idea of blending multi-step Monte-Carlo returns into the bootstrapping operator to reduce the degree of bootstrapping and thereby increase its performance has a long history in RL.
 This technique has been widely used in temporal difference methods~\citep{sutton2018reinforcement}, where the blending is achieved by modifying gradient updates~\citep{seijen2014true,sutton2016emphatic,jiang2021emphatic} and reweighting observations~\citep{imani2018off}.
 It has also been applied to improve Q function estimation~\citep{wright2013exploiting}, online exploration~\citep{ostrovski2017count,bellemare2016unifying} and the sensitivity to model misspecification~\citep{zanette2021cautiously}, and is especially effective for sparse-reward problems~\citet{wilcox2022monte}.
 In contrast to most of the aforementioned works, which focus on blending Monte-Carlo returns as part of an RL algorithm's \emph{online} operation, \algo is designed for the \emph{offline} setting and acts as a simple data relabeling step.
 Recently, \citet{wilcox2022monte} have also proposed the idea of data relabeling, but their design takes a max of multi-step returns and bootstrapped values and as a result tends to overestimate $Q$-functions.
 We observed this to be detrimental when data has a limited support.

 \textbf{RL with heuristics $\,$} More generally, \algo relates to the framework of blending heuristics (which might be estimating quantities other than a policy's value) into bootstrapping~\citep{cheng2021heuristic,hoeller2020deep,bejjani2018planning,zhong2013value}.
 However, the existing results focus only on the online case and do not conclusively show whether blending heuristics is valid in the offline case.
 For instance, the theoretical analysis in~\citet{cheng2021heuristic} breaks when applied to the offline setting as we will demonstrate in Section~\ref{sec:theory}.
 The major difference is that online approaches rely heavily on collecting new data with the learned policy, which is impossible in the offline case.
 In this paper, we employ a novel analysis technique to demonstrate that blending heuristics is effective even in offline RL.
 To the best of our knowledge, ours is the first work to extend heuristic blending to the offline setting with both rigorous theoretical analysis and empirical results demonstrating performance improvement.
-One key insight is the adoption of a \emph{trajectory-dependent} $\lambda$ blending factor, which is both a performance-improving design as well as a novel analysis technicality.
-Our trajectory-dependent blending is inspired by unifying task specification in online RL~\citep{white2017unifying}, where the discount factor is transition-dependent.
+One key insight, inspired by transition-dependent discount factor from \cite{white2017unifying}, is the adoption of a \emph{trajectory-dependent} $\lambda$ blending factor, which is both a performance-improving design as well as a novel analysis technicality.